shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 const api = new sstk.ImagesApi();

-const body = new ShutterstockApiReference.SearchEntitiesRequest(); // SearchEntitiesRequest | Plain text to extract keywords from
+const body = new ShutterstockApiReference.Body1(); // Body1 | Plain text to extract keywords from

 api.getImageKeywordSuggestions(body)